 |Chlamydia||This is a common STD with little in the way of symptoms.
 It can impact men and women.
 Symptoms, if you do experience them, can include burning when you pee and abnormal discharge from the genital areas.
 Chlamydia is fairly easy to treat, and if you catch it early enough, doesn’t typically cause long-lasting damage.
 If it’s not caught early enough, it can lead to reproductive issues for women.|

 |Gonorrhea||Gonorrhea is also a common STD that can affect people of both genders.
 Symptoms include burning sensations when you pee, discharge from the genitals, swollen testicles, or unexplained vaginal bleeding.
 Gonorrhea can be treated, but the damage caused by the disease may be permanent, which makes early testing and treatment critical.|

-UA tests are fairly simple for the patient.
+UA tests are fairly straightforward for the patient.
 You simply need to pee, typically into a cup or other collection mechanism.
 Health care professionals take it from there.
 Here’s a look at a couple of types of urine tests you might experience and some tips for ensuring the most accurate results.

 No matter what type of UA test you’re dealing with, you can take a few steps to ensure accurate results.
-Doing so makes it less likely you’ll have the repeat the test because results weren’t conclusive.
+Doing so makes it less likely you’ll have to repeat the test because results weren’t conclusive.
 That might reduce the time and money you spend.

 To protect the accuracy of your results, first, make sure your genital area is clean.
 If any chemicals or particles are present from contact with something else, they can contaminate your sample.
 Doctors’ offices usually provide sterile wipes for this purpose.
 Next, don’t touch the collection device to your genitals or skin, and start collecting a second or two after you begin peeing.
 Taking the sample from the middle of your urination (as opposed to the very beginning or end) helps improve reliability.